Characteristics of Modern Web Applications

 ASP.NET Core is optimized for the cloud (public cloud, private cloud, any cloud) because it is low-memory and high-throughput.
-The smaller footprint of ASP.NET Core applications means you can host more of them on the same hardware, and you pay for fewer resources when using pay-as-you go cloud hosting services.
+The smaller footprint of ASP.NET Core applications means you can host more of them on the same hardware, and you pay for fewer resources when using pay-as-you-go cloud hosting services.
 The higher-throughput means you can serve more customers from an application given the same hardware, further reducing the need to invest in servers and hosting infrastructure.

 ASP.NET Core is cross-platform and can run on Linux, macOS, and Windows.
-This opens up many new options for both development and deployment of apps built with ASP.NET Core.
+This capability opens up many new options for both the development and deployment of apps built with ASP.NET Core.
 Docker containers - both Linux and Windows - can host ASP.NET Core applications, allowing them to take advantage of the benefits of containers and microservices.

 Modular and loosely coupled

 NuGet packages are first-class citizens in .NET Core, and ASP.NET Core apps are composed of many libraries through NuGet.
 This granularity of functionality helps ensure apps only depend on and deploy functionality they actually require, reducing their footprint and security vulnerability surface area.